 Managing and Monitoring Apache Tomcat

-Each trace shows the duration of every hop and any error details to aid in the rapid diagnosis of the cause and identification of performance degradation or unexpected errors.
-Developers can now see how their code runs in production and identify bottlenecks and poorly performing backend calls.
-Every microservice has the key performance indicators of throughput, latency and error rate tracked against it.
-From a trace, it is possible to drill down directly to the source code.
+Every Tomcat monitoring trace shows the duration of every hop between components, as well as any error details, to help diagnose the cause and identifying performance degradation.
+Developers can now see how their Tomcat application runs in production and identify bottlenecks and poorly performing backend calls – at the code level.
+Instana tracks critical KPIs for every microservice: throughput, latency, and error rate.
+From a trace, it is possible to drill down directly to the Tomcat application source code.